Creating the Perfect Habitat for Assassin Snails

 To initiate breeding, it’s essential to have a male and a female assassin snail.
 While it can be challenging to determine the gender of individual snails, maintaining a small group of snails increases the likelihood of having both males and females.

 Assassin snails engage in a courtship ritual before mating.
 Couple getting ready for breeding is clearly seen in a tank – they move around the tank together one on another for weeks and they don’t get apart even when feeding.
-After successful mating, the female assassin snail will lay small, gelatinous egg capsules.
+After successful mating, the female snail will lay small, gelatinous egg capsules.
 These capsules usually contain a few dozen eggs and are attached to various surfaces in the aquarium.

-Both when keeping assassin snails and when breeding the parameters of tank water aren’t very important, however it was noticed that when the water temperature is below 20 C (68 F) the snails temporally stop laying the eggs.
+Both when keeping snails and when breeding the parameters of tank water aren’t very important, however it was noticed that when the water temperature is below 20 C (68 F) the snails temporally stop laying the eggs.

 For successful breeding it’s necessary to provide the breeding species with calm surroundings, give them enough feed and free them from intrusive tank mates, such as prawns and active fishes, especially cichlids, tiger вarb.